valeramaniuk/aws-ec2-provisioner/README.md

     --aws-profile <The name of access key/secret key pair (~/.aws/credentials)>
     --min-asg-size <Minimum size of the autoscaling group>
     --max-asg-size <Maximum size of the autoscaling group>
     --instance-type <INT.
-Choose from a predefined oprions>
+Choose from a predefined list>

 If you omit any of the options you will be prompted interactively.
 ##### Available instace types: